 The grand finale

-Before you wrap things up, you’ll want to make a few promises (AKA your actual vows).
-Though many couples like taking the serious route, you don’t have to.
-The key is to make your vows suit your relationship - so think about what you actually should be promising.
+Before you wrap things up, you’ll want to make a few promises (AKA your actual wedding vows).
+Though many couples like taking the serious route with traditional wedding vows, you don’t have to.
+The key is to make the best wedding vows that suit your relationship – so think about what you actually should be promising.
 Maybe you try to change the channel whenever his favourite show is on?
 Vow to not do that anymore.
 Maybe it drives her crazy when you forget to do the dishes?
 Vow to not leave the house when there’s an overflowing sink.
-You don’t need to use cliches as a crutch - aim for sincerity instead.
+You don’t need to use cliches as a crutch – aim for sincerity instead.